AminAvan/a_marl-scheduler/README.md

 [**Installation**](#installation-) | [**Getting started**](#getting-started-)

 Mava allows researchers to experiment with multi-agent reinforcement learning (MARL) at lightning speed.
 The single-file JAX implementations are built for rapid research iteration - hack, modify, and test new ideas fast.
-Our [state-of-the-art algorithms][sable] scale seamlessly across devices.
+Mava's [state-of-the-art algorithms][sable] scale seamlessly across devices.
 Created for researchers, by The Research Team at [InstaDeep](https://www.instadeep.com).

 ----

 ## Installation

 At the moment Mava is not meant to be installed as a library, but rather to be used as a research tool.
-We recommend cloning the Mava repo and installing dependencies using [uv](https://github.com/astral-sh/uv) as follows:
+Mava developers recommend cloning the Mava repo and installing dependencies using [uv](https://github.com/astral-sh/uv) as follows:

 ```bash
 # Clone the repository